Getting a jury service notice

 Check your paper notice for further details.

-The QJuror portal will be rolled out to regional locations at a later date.
+The QJuror portal will continue to be rolled out to other regional locations in 2022.

 If you receive a ‘Notice to prospective juror’, your name has been chosen randomly from the electoral roll to take part in jury service as a potential juror.